microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md

       "properties": {
         "display_name": "My VM",
-        "description": "Will be using this VM for my research", "os_image": "Server 2019 Data Science VM"
+        "description": "Will be using this VM for my research", "os_image": "Server 2019 Data Science VM",
+        "nexus_version": "V2"
       }
     }
     ```

-    > Note: You can also specify "Windows 10" for a standard Windows 10 image
+    > Note: You can also specify "Windows 10" in "os_image" for a standard Windows 10 image.
+The "nexus_version" property also accepts "V1" if you have a V1 Nexus shared service deployed instead of the V2 service described in [Configuring shared services](./configuring-shared-services.md).

 The API will return an `operation` object with a `Location` header to query the operation status, as well as the `resourceId` and `resourcePath` properties to query the resource under creation.